 2..
 And OT prophets cannot be duplicated because they belonged to and ministered in the old Sinai Covenant in the nation of Israel which also belonged in the Sinai Covenant.
-America or anywhere else in the world does not have this covenant.
-These prophets still establish the foundation about the Messiah and moral law and other such principles.
+America or all other nations anywhere in the world does not have this covenant.
+By our reading their prophecies in Scripture, these prophets still establish the foundation about the Messiah and moral law and other such principles.
 They establish doctrine.
-We are excluded from this group.

 3..
 However, “church prophets” or “congregational prophets” or “everyday prophets” or “today’s prophets” (you pick one of these terms or come up with your own) do exist.

 4..
 Therefore, the office of the prophet exists today, but it is of a lower order than the first two groups.
 It is situated in the local church, and anyone can judge his prophesies.
 The NT places restrictions on prophets today.

 D..
 We Can Still Learn from Any Biblical Prophet

 1..
 We can learn numerous and valuable lessons from all of the biblical prophets of any generation in the Bible, whether OT or foundational.

 2..
 Therefore, don’t put the first two classes into a super-sacred category that is irrelevant for our spiritual growth 2000 years later.